 Welcome to Peachtree Views.
 As you can tell from browsing our website, at Peachtree Investment Advisors our primary focus is on our clients.
 However, there are times when we feel it appropriate or beneficial to be subject matter experts or post articles of interest on topics related to wealth management.
 If you have any feedback on wealth management topics that you would like to see covered in the future, please contact us here.

-As 2018 begins, please read our review of 2017 and our thoughts on the year ahead.
+Now that we have passed the halfway point of 2018, we invite you to read our assessment of where things stand in the capital markets.
 If you should have any questions or would like to discuss this or other investment related topics further, please feel free to contact us.

 How often have you heard pundits pontificate about when to get in or out of the market?
 We have yet to meet the person that can perfectly time BOTH when to invest and when to be on the sidelines.
 You’ve probably heard the adage, “The market timers’ Hall of Fame is an empty room.”
 Luckily for long-term, disciplined investors, time is on your side.
 Yes, criteria such as valuations, fundamentals and diversification certainly matter.
 However, as these charts and return comparisons succinctly show, so does participation.
 Whether you invest at a market top or bottom, being invested in the long run has historically beaten sitting on the sidelines.
 A famous quote, commonly attributed to Ben Franklin, reads “The man who does things makes mistakes, but he doesn’t make the biggest mistake of all – doing nothing.”
 We hope you find these charts and data helpful.
 If you should have any question about this topic or other wealth management subjects, please feel free to contact us.

-A quote commonly attributed to Benjamin Franklin includes some timeless advice that could also apply to basic investing: “The man who does things makes many mistakes, but he never makes the biggest mistake of all – doing nothing.”
-Without the benefit of hindsight, investing involves risk.
+To state the obvious, investing involves risk.
 There is no such thing as a free lunch or a perfect pitch in investing.
 To be sure, there are many ways to minimize, but not necessarily eliminate, risk.
 This article, from Financial Planning magazine, reviews the benefits of asset class diversification in your investment portfolio.
 Diversification can provide benefits above and beyond mitigating risk and volatility.
 However, to reap the rewards it requires both patience and discipline.
 With that said, we understand that diversification isn’t for everyone.
 Some may prefer a more narrowly focused portfolio based on individual circumstances and preferences.
 By design, a broadly diversified portfolio will not outperform the highest returning asset class in a particular year.
 However, as shown in the linked article and despite some turbulent times for investors, it has returned approximately 7% this millennium, outperforming many individual asset classes and with a much lower risk and volatility profile (measured by standard deviation).
 At Peachtree, our clients are long-term investors, not traders or market timers.
 They prefer the peace of mind knowing that they are invested in a disciplined and diversified strategy.
 After all, successful investing is about good behavior rather than just good timing.
 We hope you enjoy the article.
 If you should have any questions about this topic or other wealth management subjects, please feel free to contact us.

 Much has been written in the past about the difference between Brokers (held to the Suitability Standard) and Advisors (held to the Fiduciary Standard).
 This topic is getting even more attention recently as a result of the Labor Department’s plan to toughen standards for advice on retirement accounts.
 The financial services industry has a tendency to get overly technical and use a lot of jargon in articles, research papers, TV interviews, etc. Thus, we thought a simple whiteboard analogy could go a long way in educating investors on the differences between working with a broker and a Registered Investment Advisor.
 Unfortunately, many in the industry like to make it less than clear whether the person managing your investments is required to act as a fiduciary and put your interests first.
 Not all people providing investment advice are truly Investment Advisors even though their title may say something like “VP and Financial Advisor” or “SVP of Wealth Management”.
 Peachtree Investment Advisors is a privately-owned Registered Investment Advisor.
 Thus, we have no conflicts of interest or outside influences in how we manage our clients’ wealth.
 We are held to and strongly believe in the Fiduciary Standard, which means that we always put our clients’ interests first.
 Despite all of the conflicts, confusion and differences of opinion, this is a very straightforward issue.
 Ask the person with whom you are now working or are considering hiring for the future: “Are you an advisor governed by the Fiduciary Standard and will you always put my interests first?”
 We hope you enjoy this whiteboard video from HighTower Advisors and find it informative.
 If you should have any questions about this topic or other wealth management subjects, please feel free to contact us.